Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 To setup and use authentication in Pode you need to use the [`New-PodeAuthScheme`](../../../Functions/Authentication/New-PodeAuthScheme) and [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) functions.

+You can also setup [Authorisation](../../Authorisation/Overview) for use with Authentication as well.

 ## Usage

 ### Schemes